JorensM/react-native-form/README.md

         )
     }

 This is the basic `FieldBase` component.
-Currently all it can do is act as a wrapper for its children. `PropsWithChildren` is a function that allows you to use the `children` prop in your component (you don't need this if you're using Javascript).
+Currently all it can do is act as a wrapper for its children. `PropsWithChildren` is a function that allows you to use the `children` prop in your component (you don't to use this function if you're using Javascript).
 The function accepts a [generic](https://www.typescriptlang.org/docs/handbook/2/generics.html) that should be the type of your props.

 You may have noticed that we're also exporting `FieldBaseProps`.
 This is so that we can reuse this type in our other components.